salvoventura/save-my-tabs/README.rst

 Version history
 ===============
+- 1.2.2
+   - Allow user to control what happens to pinned tabs

 - 1.2.1
    - Skipping pinned tabs from being saved: being pinned, the browser will keep them around already
    - Update info texts, including the fact that Microsoft Edge is now supported as well: just use the Google Chrome store to install the extension